 Organizational & Leadership Advisory

-Organizational Context
+Diagnostic Context

-Avoided conversations and reactive leadership patterns
+• Avoidance of difficult conversations and reactive leadership patterns

-Limited cross-functional visibility
+• Limited cross-functional visibility across business units

 -

-Phase I — Organizational & Leadership Audit
+Phase I — Organizational & Leadership Performance Diagnostic

 Diagnostic Scope

-The audit included:
+The diagnostic included:

-• 1:1 executive interviews
+• 1:1 executive leadership interviews

 • Cross-functional leadership conversations

-• Decision-flow and authority analysis
+• Communication flow and leadership dynamics analysis

 Core Themes Identified

-• Sustained leadership overdrive under performance pressure
+• Sustained leadership performance strain

-• Inconsistent communication norms affecting psychological safety
+• Inconsistent communication norms affecting execution clarity

 -